Sohou08/Hadoop-Spark/file_format/readme.md

 ### 6. Parquet

 Parquet is a binary file containing  metadata about their content.
 The column metadata for a Parquet file is stored at the end of the file, which allows for fast, one-pass writing.
 Parquet is optimized for the write Once read many (WORM).
-It is splittable and support the shema evolution.
-It widely used in many environment as ruche, porc, Impala, hive; l’étincelle, SPARK, flink, athena, bigQuery,….
+It is splittable and widely used in many environment as ruche, porc, Impala, hive; l’étincelle, SPARK, flink, athena, bigQuery,….
 Parquet is very efficient for OLAP query processing as ORC.
-Parquet is slower to write than other column formats.
+It is slower to write than other column formats.
+Howerver, It support limited schema evolution.
+At present, Hive and Impala are able to query newly added columns, but other tools in the ecosystem such as Hadoop Pig may face challenges.

    ![parquet](https://user-images.githubusercontent.com/51121757/80372035-c3333980-888a-11ea-87af-97425e00c476.JPG)